aaditya29/DFL---Bundesliga-Data-Shootout-Analysis/readme.md

-# Analysis of Footballers using YOLO, OpenCV, and Python
+# DFL - Bundesliga Data Shootout Analysis using YOLO, OpenCV, and Python